orid2004/TryHackMe/Vulnversity/README.md

 3333/tcp open  http        Apache httpd 2.4.18
 ```

-To find better knowledge about the webserver, I performed an advanced scan.
-Nessus mentioned a browsable directory vulnerability which led me to a `/internal`.
+To get better knowledge about the webserver, I performed an advanced scan.
+Nessus mentioned a browsable directory vulnerability which led me to a `/internal` directory.
 The `php` index page had an upload file form.

 ## Exploiting

 Trying to exploit the upload form, the webserver wasn't accepting any file extension.
-To solve this issue, I intercept the `POST` request and brute-forced multiple extensions.
+To solve this issue, I intercepted the `POST` request and brute-forced multiple extensions.
 The plan was to try every helpful extension, though I used a much smaller wordlist from TryHackMe to save time.

 The 5th `POST` request I sent was successful.
 The server accepted a `.phtml` file and sent a success message.
 I used the vulnerability to upload and execute a PHP reverse shell, renamed to `.phtml`.
 The user flag was under `/home/bill/user.txt`.